gavinlyonsrepo/tv_viewer/README.md

 The software then returns a list of television shows based on the input.
 The user can then select the show by row number and is presented with various details of it.
-From here they select more detailed information by selecting one of the radio buttons and pressing *Select*.
+From here they select more detailed information by selecting one of the radio buttons and pressing details.
 Options include overview, seasons, cast, crew, episodes and more miscellaneous information.
 They can also view and/or toggle the favourite status of  show by